There are many reasons for your marketing to stall out, but it should be a temporary situation, not a permanent one.

 If you didn’t track activity and results, scroll back through your social media posts.
 Check likes and comments on launch-period blog posts.
 Review the open rate and unsubscribes for newsletter mailings.

-Invest a few minutes reflecting on what triggered the highs; what triggered the lows.
+Invest a few minutes reflecting on what triggered the highs and what triggered the lows.
 All of this will help identify where to put your effort again.

 What are you going to do now?